Humorous Interpretation: Rules

 While rules vary by state, a piece must be published, cannot exceed ten minutes, and must be of a humorous nature.
 Performance must include an introduction that states the title of the selection and the author.
 The introduction is an original work that should remain very brief.
 A teaser may precede the introduction.
 However, there may not be any more than 100 added words throughout the piece, including the introduction.

 In addition to the introduction being original, competitors may also incorporate verbal transitions, so long as they do not exceed 100 words or change the intent of the author.
 Other than for transitional and introductory purposes, though, no original words may be added to the piece.
 Gratuitous vulgarity refers to any unnecessary vulgar actions.
 Gratuitous vulgarity is not permitted and may result in being marked down.
 Singing and dancing is allowed in Humorous Interpretation, but it must be motivated by the text and easily justifiable.

 Props and costumes are not permitted.
 Humorous Interpretation must also remain a solo performance.
 No partners are permitted.
 Finally, the speech that a competitor is using for Humorous Interpretation, he or she may not use in any other event he or she is entered in.

 Choosing a piece

 When choosing a piece, competitors may use any form of published material - whether it be a dictionary, movie script or a novel.
 Pieces that tend to be more popular, though, are movie scripts, novels and plays.
 Picking a piece that can be cut down to ten minutes can be very difficult, but it is important that when choosing a piece, performers keep in mind how they might go about cutting it down.
 In addition, it is very important that performers pick out pieces that are not commonly done.
 According to Darren C. Goins, picking a "fresh" piece is one of the best ways to ensure a successful season.
-One very good source students can turn to in order to find good pieces is winning pieces of play writing contests and such.
+One very good source student can turn to in order to find good pieces is winning pieces of play writing contests and such.